solo-io/workshops/gloo-mesh-2-0-single-cluster/README.md

   name: bookinfo
   namespace: bookinfo-frontends
 spec:
+  importFrom:
+  - workspaces:
+    - name: gateways
+    resources:
+    - kind: SERVICE
   exportTo:
+  - workspaces:
     - name: gateways
+    resources:
+    - kind: SERVICE
+      labels:
+        app: productpage
+    - kind: SERVICE
+      labels:
+        app: reviews
+    - kind: ALL
+      labels:
+        expose: "true"
 EOF
 ```

-This will become the root namespace of the `bookinfo` workspace.

-Note that the Bookinfo team has decided to export resources to the `gateways` workspace (using a reference).
+The Bookinfo team has decided to export the following to the `gateway` workspace (using a reference):
+- the `productpage` and the `reviews` Kubernetes services
+- all the resources (RouteTables, VirtualDestination, ...) that have the label `expose` set to `true`

 This is how to environment looks like with the workspaces: